aws-samples/amazon-cloudwatch-auto-alarms/README.md

 }
 ```
 You can do this with a test execution of the CloudWatchAUtoAlarms AWS Lambda function.
 Open the  AWS Lambda Management Console and perform a test invocation from the **Test** tab with the payload provided here.

+### Amazon RDS

+For Amazon RDS, you can add this tag to an RDS database cluster or database instance at any time in order to create the default alarm set as well as any custom alarms that have been specified as tags on the cluster or instance.

+### AWS Lambda

 For AWS Lambda, you can add this tag to an AWS Lambda function at any time in order to create the default alarm set as well as any custom, function specific alarms.